johnperry-math/AoC2020/README.md

 One new "feature" of "Ada" I discovered today is that gnat crashed when I tried to initialize 3- and 4-dimensional arrays using complicated aggregates that Ada 202x SHOULD allow.
 So I guess I will report a bug.
-(Done!)
+(Done! -- update: AdaCore acknowledged bug and says it's fixed in next version.)
 I also made respectable use of negative array indices.
 (Try doing *that* in C/C++.)